luci/recipes-py/doc/user_guide.md

 NOTE: Windows platforms may require additional permissions (e.g. Developer Mode or SeCreateSymbolicLinkPrivilege).

-Recipes use pinned virtual environments described in the `.*.vpython3` files in this repo.
+Recipes use pinned virtual environments described in the `*.vpython.toml` files in this repo.
 These files are interpreted by `vpython3`, which transforms them into a VirtualEnv, using a pinned version of python, and pinned versions of all dependencies (e.g. google.protobuf, gevent, etc.).